rorygreig/udacity-RL-continuous-control/report.md

 to the example implementations of DDPG.
 However I used `tanh` activations everywhere instead of `ReLU`.

 ##### Actor
+The actor network is a simple MLP (multi-layer perceptron) architecture with two hidden linear layers of size 400 and 300.
+The actor network uses the default PyTorch initialisation for the values of the weights, rather than explicitly initialising the weights, this was found to improve performance.

+It uses `tanh` activations after every layer, including the output (which conveniently keeps the actions between -1 and 1).

 ##### Critic
+The critic network is also a simple MLP architecture but with three hidden layers, the first layer is size 400, the second layer is a concatenation of the first layer output and the action values, and the third layer has 300 linear units.
+The actor network uses the default PyTorch initialisation for the values of the weights, rather than explicitly initialising the weights, this was found to improve performance.

+It uses `tanh` activations after every layer, apart from the output layer which has no activation function.

 ## Training
 The training was stopped when the average reward for the last 100 episodes was greater than the